-- 3.9 This current joint project board governing the procurement of the waste, recycling and street cleansing contract was set up to provide oversight for the procurement.
-Its function therefore ends at contract award. - 3.10 Officers have considered options for the subsequent governance of the mobilisation of the contract, including the mobilisation of the new services.
-Given the significance of the risks attached to the mobilisation of the waste contract and new services officers consider that the formation of a new joint project board is prudent. - 3.11 As well as the logistics and delivery of services, the mobilisation of the contract has predominantly digital transformation linked to resident engagement and customer service risks associated with the reputation of the Councils which may be impacted by either the mobilisation of the contract or the mobilisation of new services. - 3.12 The communications plan and digital transformation of the customer service set up will be major elements of the mobilisation plan, with financial risks diminishing. - 3.13 It is therefore proposed that a new joint Project Board be created and Members include for EHC, Councillor Hoskin the Executive Member for Environmental Sustainability and Councillor Joseph Dumont the Executive Member for Corporate Services.
-For North Herts Councillor Amy Allen the Executive Member for Recycling and Waste Management and Councillor Val Bryant the Executive Member for Community and Partnerships. - 3.14 The proposed terms of reference for the joint project board are in Appendix 4.

-- 3.15 Details of the current work programme are outlined in Appendix 5, this will be reviewed and updated following contract award to align with and include other work packages identified in the preferred bidder mobilisation plan. - 3.16 An indicative timetable for mobilisation is as follows:
+- 3.9 The current joint project board governing the procurement of the waste, recycling and street cleansing contract was set up to provide oversight for the procurement.
+Its function therefore ends at contract award and the conclusion of the Collaboration Agreement. - 3.10 Officers have considered options for the subsequent governance of the mobilisation of the contract, including the mobilisation of the new services.
+Given the significance of the risks attached to the mobilisation of the waste contract and new services officers consider that governance via a project board is prudent and the formation of a new joint project board can be written into the new Inter Authority Agreement which will be in place to manage the new contract. - 3.11 As well as the logistics and delivery of services, the mobilisation of the contract has focussed predominantly digital transformation linked to resident engagement and customer service risks associated with the reputation of the Councils which may be impacted by either the mobilisation of the contract or the mobilisation of new services. - 3.12 The communications plan and digital transformation of the customer service set up will be major elements of the mobilisation plan, with financial risks diminishing once the contract is awarded.
+This is due to the amount of communication with residents needed to enact a service change and the potential for high volumes of contacts during that service change. - 3.13 It is therefore proposed that a new joint Project Board be created and Members include for EHC, Cllr Hoskin the Executive Member for Environmental Sustainability and Cllr Joseph Dumont the Executive Member for Corporate Services.
+For North Herts Cllr Amy Allen the Executive Member for Recycling and Waste Management and Cllr Val Bryant the Executive Member for Community and Partnerships. - 3.14 The proposed terms of reference for the joint project board are in Appendix 4. - 3.15 Details of the current work programme are outlined in Appendix 5, this will be reviewed and updated following contract award to align with and include other work packages identified in the preferred bidder mobilisation plan.

+3.16 An indicative timetable for mobilisation is as follows:-

 Event/Milestone Estimated Date

 Contract Award 9 July 24

 End of Standstill 22 July 24

 Press communication After 19 July 24

 First Bidder meetings W/B 22 July 24

 Begin Vehicle Procurement W/B 22 July 24

-Finalisation of Contract August - December
+Finalisation of Contract August - December 24

-24

 Development of IT specifications August 24

-Condition surveys and demobilisation March 25
+Condition surveys and demobilisation of March 25

-of depots
+depots

-Confirmation of final delivery plans April 25
+Confirmation of final delivery plans & H&S April 25

-and H&S arrangements
+arrangements

 Mobilisation of new contracts 4 May 25

 Finalise new collection rounds June 25

 Bin and caddy deliveries June-July 25

 New Services Commence 4 August 25